softchris/golang-book/01-basics/04-conversions/README.md

-# Go from the beginning - converting between types
+# Converting between types

-This article covers how to convert between strings and numbers.
+This chapter covers how to convert between strings and numbers.

 ## Introduction

-This chapter will cover:
+This chapter will:

-- Introduce uses cases where data conversion make sense
+- Introduce uses cases where data conversion makes sense.
 - Showcase how to use `strconv` library.

 ## Why convert between types

-There's different data types and a need to convert between them.
+There are different data types and a need to convert between them.
 For example, we often need to convert between text and numbers for presentational and other reasons.
 We also need to convert between numbers and decimals without losing information in the process.

 The main package for dealing with conversions in Go is `strconv`.

-## Use case - command line arguments
+## Use case - command-line arguments

-Let's show a common case where you start off with strings and you need to make it into numbers, command line arguments.
-To use command line arguments in a program, you need the `os` package.
+Let's show a common case where you start off with strings and you need to make it into numbers, command-line arguments.
+To use command-line arguments in a program, you need the `os` package.

 `os.Args` points to an array representing your command line arguments.
 To access a specific argument, you would use the index operator `[]` like so: